About couriers¶

 }

-A tab-separated values (TSV) file is a delimited text file that uses a tab to separate values.
-A TSV file stores tabular data (numbers and text) in plain text.
-Each line of the file is a data record.
+A tab-separated values (TSV) file is a delimited text file that uses a tab to separate values and stores tabular data (numbers and text) in plain text.
+Each line in the file is a data record.
 Each record consists of one or more fields, separated by tabs.
-The use of the tab as a field separator is the source of the name for this file format.

 Load settings with header rows